Melisaavr/hang-man/README.md

 Python 3.8.5: used to anchor the project and direct all application behavior

 ### Built in Packages
-random  -  Python Random module is an in-built module of Python that is used to generate random numbers in Python.
+- random  -  Python Random module is an in-built module of Python that is used to generate random numbers in Python.
 These are pseudo-random numbers means they are not truly random.
-This module can be used to perform random actions such as generating random numbers, printing random a value for a list or string, etc. string - The built-in string class provides the ability to do complex variable substitutions and value formatting time - the time module is another built-in way to get the current time in Python.
+This module can be used to perform random actions such as generating random numbers, printing random a value for a list or string, etc.
+- string - The built-in string class provides the ability to do complex variable substitutions and value formatting
+- time - the time module is another built-in way to get the current time in Python.

 ### Other Tools
-VSCode was used as the main tool to write and edit code.
+- VSCode was used as the main tool to write and edit code.
-GitHub was used to host the code of the website.
+- GitHub was used to host the code of the website.
+- Heroku used to deploy the code.
 ## Bugs
-The lines were too long so I have made sure they were shorter than 79.
-However, the blank lines were unresolved.
+- ***Bug:*** The lines were too long so I have made sure they were shorter than 79.
+-***Fix:*** I have resolved the lines being too long and fixed the blank lines too.
 ![Alt text](images/ci_validator.png)
+- ***Bug:*** Previously, the game did not handle non-alphabetical characters properly.
+If a user inputted a number or special character, it would prompt them to guess another letter but did not remove the invalid character from the input buffer, causing potential confusion.
+- ***Fix:*** Added validation to reject non-alphabetical characters and prompt the user to enter a valid letter without counting it as an attempt.
+- ***Bug:*** The timer displaying the elapsed time was not paused when the game was waiting for user input, potentially leading to inaccurate elapsed time display.
+- ***Fix:*** Adjusted the timer to only track active gameplay time, pausing when waiting for user input to ensure accurate elapsed time display.

+### Mistakes:
+- I am aware that I was making a mistake with my commit messages so for my resubmission I have tried my best to use the correct form of commit messages.

 ## Deployment
 The program was deployed to Heroku.